 What is your company’s purpose?
 What do you value internally?
 Employees want to know that the organization they are a part of sees a bigger picture and provides meaning to themselves or others.
 A company that incorporates its values into everyday work life helps foster a more meaningful work environment for its employees.

 But simply listing your mission statement on your website isn’t enough.
-To get real buy-in, you need to integrate your company’s long-term vision and values into your business functions.
-When employees have a strong understanding of company core values and how those impact the organization, they are more likely to feel inspired and engaged.
+You must integrate your company’s long-term vision and values into your business functions to get real buy-in.
+When employees strongly understand company core values and how those impact the organization, they are more likely to feel inspired and engaged.

 Top Workplaces companies excel at living their values.
 When asked to respond to the survey statement, “This company operates by strong values.”, a whopping 88-96 percent responded positively.
 In average organizations, this score drops to 65 percent.
 Lower scores on this statement don’t represent unethical behavior.
 But it does signal a disconnect between a company’s stated values and what is reflected through action.

-First impressions are vital, even inside the workplace.
-The onboarding process sets the tone for how the employee views the company and their position.
-Onboarding employees is a great way to connect employees with your company’s mission, vision, and values.
-It also helps them to understand better how they fit into the larger picture.
+First impressions are vital, especially in the workplace.
+That’s why great leaders use the onboarding process to set the tone for employees, the company, and their shared direction.
+Presenting clear company direction from day one is a great way to connect employees with your company’s mission, vision, and values.
+It also helps them better understand how they fit into the larger picture, encouraging motivation.

-Use the onboarding process to show new employees what makes your company culture unique and how they play a vital role on the team — and the company as a whole.
-Provide information directly related to their role and set expectations around interacting with other team members moving forward.
+Effective communication and a smart strategy help leaders set their direction.
+Use the onboarding process to show new employees what makes your company culture unique and how they play a vital role on the team.
+Provide information related to individual roles and set expectations for performance as soon as possible.

-According to Gallup, the number one reason people seek a job change is “career growth opportunities.”
-Creating a clear path for employee development will help to improve employee recruitment and retention.
-Encourage employees to grow within your company instead of giving them reasons to seek growth opportunities somewhere else.
+One of the biggest reasons people seek a job change is “career growth opportunities.”
+Creating a clear path for employee training and development will help to improve employee recruitment and retention.
+Encourage employees to grow within your company instead of giving them reasons to seek growth opportunities elsewhere.
 As we mentioned earlier, Commitment is one of the three pillars of employee engagement.

 - Encourage managers to learn and care about their employees’ career goals.

-- Help managers keep an eye out for cross-training or development opportunities with interdepartmental manager meetings.
+- Help managers watch for cross-training or development opportunities with interdepartmental manager meetings.

-- Make sure new job opportunities are publicized within the organization and celebrate employee development.
+- Ensure new job opportunities are publicized within the organization and celebrate employee development.